zhonghan721/tp/docs/DeveloperGuide.md

 | `*`      | a registered owner | know the sum of all the materials required for a fixed delivery schedule | I can plan my inventory.                                                                                                                                                                |
 | `*`      | a registered owner | have different user authorisation levels                                 | I can control who has access to what.                                                                                                                                                   |

+### Planned Enhancements

+#### User Interface

+* The user interface can show two lists views of both customer and delivery lists side by side to allow the user to see both lists at the same time.

+#### Command Format

+* Prefixes can be shortened to allow the user to type less.
+For example, `--name` can be shortened to `-n`.
+* Potentially frequently used commands such as `customer list` and `delivery list` can be shortened to `cl` and `dl` respectively.

+#### Error Messages

+* Error messages for dates would be more specific to allow the user to know what is wrong with the date that they entered.
+For example, if a user enters 2023-02-30, the error message would be "Invalid date.
+The date entered does not exist.".
+* Error messages for IDs should specify whether it is for the customer ID or for delivery ID as the current implementation has some error messages that only specifies "ID" instead of "Customer ID" or "Delivery ID".
+* Error messages for numerical parameters that require a positive integer should throw errors for negative values.

+#### User Accounts

+* Allow the user to create multiple accounts for different businesses.
+* Allow the user to create multiple accounts for the same business.

+#### Security

+* The whole JSON authentication file would be encrypted to prevent unauthorised access to the user's account instead of only hashing the user password.
+* The whole delivery and customer data would be encrypted to prevent unauthorised access to the customer and delivery data.

+#### ID Generation

+* When a new customer or delivery is created, the ID of the customer or delivery would be the first available ID from 1 to the maximum integer in the list of customers or deliveries respectively.
+* ID of a new customer and delivery will reset to 1 for customers and deliveries if the user deletes all customers and deliveries using the `clear` command.
+* ID of a new customer and delivery will reset to 1 for customers and deliveries deletes his account.

+#### Find Customer Command

+* Find command for customer would disallow special characters as a user cannot add special characters to the name of a customer.

+#### Delivery Status

+* Allow the user to set their own customised delivery status.

+#### Enhanced Delivery Address

+* Allow tagging by area and region name to delivery address and enable users to filter them accordingly.

 ### Use cases

 (For all use cases below, the **System** is the `HomeBoss` and the **Actor** is the `user`, unless specified